ringcentral/ringcentral-embeddable/docs/popup-window.md

 Support to open the widget in a popup window, so the widget is opened at a standalone window.
 User can close web page that embed the widget, and call will not be ended, and still active at popup window.

-**Notice**: this feature is in beta, we need more tests and feedback about it.
-It only works after v1.6.3.

 ### To enable this feature: